-Entrepreneurship: Be the E! - County Class 63 (not eligible for state fair)
+Entrepreneurship: Be the E! (not eligible for state fair)

-Exhibit a binder portfolio or display that includes the results of at least two completed activities from each year exhibitor has been enrolled in the project.
+Exhibit a binder portfolio or display that includes the results of at least two completed activities from each year the exhibitor has been enrolled in the project.
 Completed activities from previous years should be included.